lpil/cgi/README.md

 not use any system resources when there is no traffic.
 This makes them very efficient for low traffic websites.

+It also make deployment really simple!
+Just copy the new version of the compiled CGI program onto the server and it'll be used for future requests.

 ```sh
 gleam add cgi
 ```